DeepanshuSharma-BNB/Open-source-multiway-file-sharing/README.md

 ### Installation

 #### Windows
+1. To get the software, please send an email with your request: deepanshus1996@gmail.com (Because file size is bigger, so I can't upload the .exe here!!!)
-1. Download and extract the zip file
+2. Download and extract the zip file
 3. Launch `QR File Share.exe`

 ## 📖 How to Use